 Get the Balance Right

 No business should end up looking like a grotto throughout all of December and early January.
-A couple of large banners should be more than sufficient, and if you want them to be seen at night, then a simple set of warm white fairy lights will suffice.
+A couple of large pull up banners should be more than sufficient, and if you want them to be seen at night, then a simple set of warm white fairy lights will suffice.

 The important thing to remember is that you’re not decorating your home — you’re adding a little festive cheer to your place of business.
 It is still a working environment, so as much as you want to, try and avoid overdoing things with inflatable snowmen and miles of flashing lights.
-A couple of well-positioned banners is all you really need to catch the eye of passersby.
+A couple of well-positioned printed boards is all you really need to catch the eye of passersby.
 If in doubt, focus on quality not quantity when it comes to making things nice and festive.

 Deploy Your Banners at the Right Time: Not Too Early, Not Too Late